solldavid/TwistPy/docs/source/installation.rst

 1. Install `miniconda` for your operating system:
-2. Create a new environment:
+2. We recommend to create a new conda environment:

 .. code-block:: bash